 Jack was about to reply when the radio interrupted, "Sierra-Golf-One-Three-Niner, we have a Code Loki on Space Ghost.
 Do you copy?"

 "Oh, fer crying out loud.
 Can anything else go wrong today?"
-Jack exclaimed as he raised his hands to his head and allowed Balinsky to strip him of his weapons while Colonel Dixon kept him covered.
-Jack was pleased to note that Balinsky was not too stupid to leave the cell phone or the knife let alone the gun.
+Jack exclaimed as he raised his hands to his head.
+He allowed Balinsky to strip him of his weapons while Colonel Dixon kept him covered.
+Jack was pleased to note that Balinsky was not too stupid to leave the cell phone or the knife, let alone the gun.